 - Escape and Evasion Reports from escaped American POWs

-Accessibility and security are two reasons the National Archives is undertaking this enormous document imaging project.
+Accessibility and security are two reasons the National Archives is undertaking this enormous document digitization project.
 Scholars, students, and the general public can now access this wealth of information online, remotely.
 Moreover, the fragile one-of-a-kind original documents are digitally preserved, safe from fire, floods, and pilferage.

-These benefits are two of the great strengths of imaging.
+These benefits are two of the great strengths of digitization.
 Imaged documents become instantly available to remote workers – your organization’s team members who are continuing to work from home, for example.
 Businesses operate with better speed and efficiency when information is readily available to the entire team.

 And imaged documents are protected from disasters of every kind.
 While your business documents may not have the same antiquity as those in the Archives, they are every bit as important to the management of your organization.

 Check out the National Archives’ Citizen Missions.
-You’ll get a better appreciation of the benefits of document imaging, and you’ll have an opportunity to show your thanks to the veterans who helped keep this country safe.
+You’ll get a better appreciation of the benefits of document digitization, and you’ll have an opportunity to show your thanks to the veterans who helped keep this country safe.

 Photo © tab62 / AdobeStock